Aryan-Gupta2003/Web_Scraping_and_Data_Collection/README.md

 ## Objectives

-### 1. Web Scraping:

-Extract data from IMDb's top 250 movies.
+1. **Web Scraping**: Extract data from IMDb's top 250 movies.

-### 2. Data Cleaning and Preprocessing:

-Clean and preprocess the extracted data for analysis.
+2. **Data Cleaning and Preprocessing**: Clean and preprocess the extracted data for analysis.

-### 3. Data Analysis:

-Perform exploratory data analysis (EDA) to gain insights.
+3. **Data Analysis**: Perform exploratory data analysis (EDA) to gain insights.

-### 4. Data Visualization:

-Visualize the results using various plots.
+4. **Data Visualization**: Visualize the results using various plots.

-### 5. Interactive Dashboard:

-Build an interactive dashboard with Streamlit to explore the data.
+5. **Interactive Dashboard**: Build an interactive dashboard with Streamlit to explore the data.

 ##